SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 > With regard to the first design goal, establishing trust between parties requires that each party develop confidence in the following properties of their relationship:
 >
 > 1. Authenticity: is the receiver of a communication able to verify that it originated from the sender and has not been tampered with?
-> 2. Confidentiality: are the contents of a communication protected so only authorized parties have access?
+> 2. Confidentiality: are the contents of a communication protected so that only authorized parties have access?
 > 3. Privacy: will the expectations of each party with respect to the usage of shared information be honored by the other parties?
 >
 > Note that, in some trust relationships, confidentiality and privacy may be optional.
 Thus our design goal with the ToIP stack is to achieve these three properties in the order listed.